-- Intermediate level students may select Intermediate Level Spanish Language A and B, or Intermediate Language A and an elective in English or Spanish, or two electives in English or Spanish at the Intermediate level.
+- Intermediate level students may select one Intermediate Level Spanish Language, or an elective in English or Spanish at the Intermediate level.

-- Students with an advanced-level of Spanish have the opportunity to select two courses from the list consisting of language, culture, literature, or any course instructed in English.
+- Students with an advanced-level of Spanish have the opportunity to select one course from the list consisting of language, culture, literature, or any course instructed in English.

 - Courses and course hours of instructions are subject to change.

 - Eligibility for courses may be subject to a placement exam.
 (All Language Courses)